flasgger/flasgger/README.md

     return jsonify({'username': username})
 ```

+And the same can be achieved with multiple methods in a `MethodView` or `SwaggerView` by
+registering the `url_rule` many times.
+Take a look at `examples/example_app`

-# Use the same yaml file to validate your API data
+# Use the same data to validate your API POST body.

 ```python
 from flasgger import swag_from, validate